mresposito/flipFeed/README.md

 ## Requirements

-You need `sbt` version `0.12` in order to run Open Data on your developer machine.
+You need `sbt` version `0.12` in order to run flipFeed on your developer machine.

 ## Running the Tests